 After living in our house and using our extension for seven months, I can really start to see the changes it’s made to our family life.
 We live a completely different way in this house than we did in our old house, with it’s small boxy rooms that meant every zone felt very separate.

 In our kitchen / dining room extension, we are together a lot more.
 Sam and I have more conversations with each other.
 The children’s play has adapted to fit the space around them.
 The house doesn’t feel like a trap in winter – there is less need to get outside all the time, because they have a lot of space for their games inside.

 As I write this, it is the middle of January, I’ve just dropped the children at school and preschool, and it’s minus temperatures outside.
 This is the time of year that I usually associate with dark, gloomy days.
 But it’s light in our family room right now.
 It’s always light in here and that is my absolute favourite thing about this room.

 Until we moved, I hadn’t really realised how being predominantly at home, working from home, in small, dark rooms, had affected me.
 Winter no longer feels oppressive in the same way that it used to.
-I have noticed that I have more energy and less seasonal affective disorder.
+Even though January is not an easy month to enjoy, I have noticed that I have more energy and less seasonal affective disorder.
 We didn’t create our kitchen dining room extension with any of this in mind, but now that we are living in it, it’s positive effect has been an incredible bonus.